PoCInnovation/Pool2020/steganography/README.md

 ![LSB](./images/lsb.png)

-This technique consists of encoding the data to hide to base64 and wrote, bit per bit, to the byte describing the image content.
+This technique consists of encoding the data to hide to base64 and write them to the last bit of some bytes describing the image content.

-The disadvantage is that you can detect the use of this technique if you open the image at high contrast and check the pixel color : if it's not as uniform as it appeared to be, some content must be stored with the LSB technique.
+The disadvantage is that you can detect the use of this technique if you open the image at high contrast and check the pixel color : if it's not as uniform as it appeared to be, some content may be stored with the LSB technique in the file.

 # Read ?
 Steady ?
 Guess !!!